zevireinitz/influencer.dev/README.md

 - If you're looking for someone to create technical, dev-centric content for/about your company or product - check out the list below.

 # Why we built this
-Lots of technical folks have built niche audiences around their content.
-Many of these folks are open to collaborations.
+Lots of technical folks have built niche audiences around their content (making them "dev influencers).
+Many of these influencers are open to collaborations.

-Lots of companies look for the right influencers and content creators to help them review and promote their dev-focused products.
+Lots of companies are looking for the right influencers and content creators to review and promote their dev-focused products.

-_**But there's no good way for these two groups to find each other.**_
+_**But it's hard for these two groups to find each other.**_

 This project aims to solve that problem by maintaining an open-source database of dev influencers.
 This allows technical influencers/content creators to promote themselves and it makes it much easier for the companies/builders to find the relevant influencer partners.
 It's a marketplace that should be a win-win for everyone involved.